Oecophylla smaragdina: Ecology

-Weaver ants of this species are important parts of the ecosystem in tree canopies in humid tropical regions.
-Weaver ants feed on insects and other invertebrates, their prey being mainly beetles, flies and hymenopterans.
+Weaver ants of this species are important parts of the ecosystem in tree canopies in humid, tropical regions.
+Weaver ants feed on insects and other invertebrates, their prey being mainly beetles, flies, and hymenopterans.
 They do not sting, but have a painful bite into which they can secrete irritant chemicals from their abdomens.
-In the Oecophylla smaragdina, the antennal lobe glomeruli is seen in clusters, this appears to be a common feature in many Hymenopterans such as ants and honeybees.
-In Singapore, colonies are often found in sea hibiscus and great morinda trees which entice the ants with nectar, the trees in return receiving protection from herbivorous insects.
+In O. smaragdina, the antennal lobe glomeruli are seen in clusters; this appears to be a common feature in many hymenopterans such as ants and honeybees.
+In Singapore, colonies are often found in sea hibiscus and great morinda trees, which entice the ants with nectar; the trees, in return, receive protection from herbivorous insects.
 In Indonesia, the trees supporting colonies include banana, coconut, oil palm, rubber tree, cacao, teak, jackfruit, mango, Chinese laurel, petai, jengkol, duku, rambutan, jambu air and kedondong.

 The ants also attend aphids, scale insects and other homopterans to feed on the honeydew they produce, especially in tree canopies linked by lianas.
 For this purpose, they drive away other ant species from the parts of the canopy where these sap-sucking insects live.
 Another association is with the larvae of certain blue butterflies In Australia, the common oak-blue, the bright oak-blue and the purple oak-blue are obligate associates and only occur in parts of the country where the weaver ant is established.
 Shelters may be built by the ants close to their nests specially to protect these assets.

 Some species of jumping spiders, such as myrmecophilic associate Cosmophasis bitaeniata, prey on the green tree ants by mimicking them with deceptive chemical scents.
-This is an example of Aggressive mimicry.
+This is an example of aggressive mimicry.
 Disguised as one of them, the jumping spiders access their nests to consume the larvae and lay their own eggs alongside the nest, so that spiderlings can easily reach the ant larvae.
-The jumping spider Myrmaplata plataleoides is a batesian mimic of this species.
+The jumping spider Myrmaplata plataleoides is a Batesian mimic of this species.
 This spider visually mimics this ant, via contracted body parts to create the illusion of a hymenopteran body structure.
 It also has two black spots to mimic eyes on the side of its head.
 This spider also steals the ant's brood to obtain the scent of the colony.
 Despite this, they generally steer clear of weaver ant nests.